How to redirect in PHP

-If you require to redirect a user from one web page to another by using PHP, you may use the header function.
+If you must redirect a user from one web page to another using PHP, you may use the header function.

 By definition, the PHP header function sends the raw HTTP header to a client.
 A simple example of redirecting by header function is: